Experience and understand the creative economy, cultural policy and current best practice in professional arts management.

 We’ll give you the unique opportunity to engage with an extensive range of regional, national and international arts and cultural organisations.
 These cover the full range of the creative industries including dance, theatre, music, digital creativity, fine art, fashion and heritage.

-You’ll graduate as a responsive, flexible and imaginative practitioner, equally comfortable in a variety of settings, adept at working in partnership with a wide range of organisations, and understand the arts and culture as a vital part of the wider economy.
+You’ll graduate as a responsive, resilient, flexible and imaginative practitioner, equally comfortable in a variety of settings, adept at working in partnership with a wide range of organisations.

 Building on your own experience and background; you’ll expand your professional arts knowledge, management skills, entrepreneurial thinking, and creative leadership skills.